-Welcome to a recipe roundup that goes beyond traditional pita dip and explore 30 dishes to eat with hummus.
+Welcome to a recipe roundup that goes beyond traditional pita and explores 30 dishes to eat with hummus.

-From breakfast to dinner and everything in between, find unexpected pairings and bold flavor combinations that elevate hummus from a simple dip to a star ingredient.
+From breakfast to dinner and everything in between, find pairings and flavor combinations that elevate hummus from a simple dip to a star ingredient.

-Hummus offers a creamy texture and rich, nutty flavor and has become a global sensation, transcending its origins in the Middle East.
+Hummus offers a creamy texture and rich, nutty flavor and has become a global phenomenon and appetizer favorite.

 30 ways to eat Hummus